Cooking Gorgeous

 • Starch - You can use either corn starch or wheat starch.

-• Vanilla paste - I use vanilla bean paste or extract for a deep and delicious vanilla flavor.
+• Vanilla paste - I use vanilla bean paste or vanilla extract to add flavor.

 • Vinegar - White wine vinegar helps stabilize the dough and improve its texture.